Haseeb-Qureshi/Algorithms-Study-Group/week6_bit_manipulation.md

   * NOT(`~`)
   * LSHIFT(`<<`)
   * RSHIFT(`>>`)
+* How to represent negative numbers?
+  * Two's complement

 Ruby methods to know:
 * `Fixnum#to_s(2)` => Converts into a binary string
 * `0b1000` => Binary literal.
 This will create the number 8 (`1000` in binary)

 ###### Binary Warmup:
-Using pencil and paper, calculate the below values:
+Using pencil and paper (no terminal), calculate the below values and convert them into decimal:

 1. `0110 + 0110`
 2. `1101 >> 0010`